 More and more people have supplemented their estate plans with a tool known as a revocable living trust.
 Property may be transferred at death via instructions in the trust just as it would with a typical will.
 A revocable living trust provides for the management of assets while the creator of the trust is still living and may help save estate taxes.
 A trust may also be useful in providing support for dependents.

 With such a trust, do I still need a will?

 Yes.
 You will still need at least a simple will to take care of “loose ends.”
 Such a will may simply direct that any property not already in the trust be transferred to it to be handled along with the other trust assets.

 Is this planning expensive?

 That depends on the complexity of your situation.
-In most cases, the cost of planning is much less than you might think and may be less than the fees, bonds, and taxes that might be due unnecessarily in the absence of good planning.
+In most cases, the cost of planning is much less than you might think and maybe less than the fees, bonds, and taxes that might be due unnecessarily in the absence of good planning.
 An attorney should be willing to give you a fee estimate in advance to help you make your decision.

 Leaving a legacy

 One of the most satisfying things about estate planning is making decisions to benefit some of the worthy organizations to which you are most deeply committed.
 In fact, many of the most significant gifts that non-profits receive come from the estates of regular contributors who decide to share a portion of their accumulated assets later on, after taking care of family and friends.
 ALIVE!’s long-term stability is based on solid planning, which will ensure that we are here in the future to serve the most vulnerable Alexandians.
 Your thoughtful choice to include ALIVE! in your estate plans would go a long way towards helping make this future a reality.
 You may choose to give a percentage of your estate, or all or part of the residue after all other bequests are made.
-Specific sums and other property are also welcome.
+Specific sums and other properties are also welcome.